-If you knew there was something you could do that would enhance your life in retirement, would you take that step?
-And, no it’s not the obvious, start early, save more” advice.
+If you knew there was something that you could do to would improve your quality of life in retirement, would you take that step?
+And, no it’s not the obvious --- “start early, save more” advice.
 Instead, encourage yourself to have an “I want to be financially healthy” mindset.
 Having a healthy mindset can have a dramatic impact on both your quality of life and your financial freedom in retirement.

 Starting with a diagnosis